allisonrharrison/ILNP/README.md

 # ILNP
 Great nail polish, bad user experience.
 Can I do it better?

+##### Wednesday, November 20th
+I've officially completed my React course!
+Let's continue putting my skills to the test with this project.
+I added two nail polish collections (Snowed In, Monarchy) plus gift cards to the store, then separated them into their own pages.
+Going to add a few more collections, then attempt to render everything on the Home page using react-horizontal-scrolling-menu.

 ##### Monday, November 11th
 The foundation is set!
 Header, NavBar, Body, and Footer are all in place and looking acceptable for now.
 Entering Phase Two: implementing Redux and adding products.